Jogga/niko-website/about.md

 Nikolas‘ artistic practice is dedicated to portraiture most of the time.
 His interest in photography evolved while documenting concerts and portraying artists
-of the music scene.
+of the independent music scene.
 After an internship as stage designer he studied
 sculpting & photography in Munich.
 He currently lives and works in Leipzig.

 ### Photographs commissioned and published by: